-The Medical Reserve Corps (MRC) at the Central District Health Department (CDHD) is a community-based program that functions as a way to organize and utilize medical and non-medical volunteers who want to donate their time and valuable skills to prepare for and respond to community-wide public health emergencies as well as promote healthy living and other public health activities throughout the year.
-The CDHD-MRC functions as part of the Public Health Preparedness Program within the Central District Health Department.
+The Medical Reserve Corps (MRC) at the Central District Health (CDH) is a community-based program that functions as a way to organize and utilize medical and non-medical volunteers who want to donate their time and valuable skills to prepare for and respond to community-wide public health emergencies as well as promote healthy living and other public health activities throughout the year.
+The CDH-MRC functions as part of the Public Health Preparedness Program within the Central District Health.

 After the terrorist attacks of 9/11/2001, many Americans asked, “What can I do to help?”
 Medical professionals were among those who wanted to volunteer their services, but many were not able to find a way to do so.
 While they had very necessary skills and knowledge, medical personnel could not be “called up” because they were not identified, credentialed, or trained in advance.

 The anthrax attacks in the Fall of 2001 reinforced the need for pre-qualified and trained supplemental medical and public health personnel to assist with emergency operations such as mass antibiotic dispensing or mass immunization campaigns.